HansKalsi/BFEDA/README.md

 # Further Development

-- If any code expansion is undertaken, ensure to run `npm run test` to ensure nothings broken
+- If any code expansion is undertaken, use `npm run test` to ensure nothings broken
 - `npm run test:coverage` will show you test coverage